ethereum/kzg-ceremony-specs/README.md

 ## BLS Cryptography

-Due to a lack of standardisation for a complete ALI for BLS curves, we define our own in [BLS.md](/BLS.md).
+Due to a lack of standardisation for a complete API for BLS curves, we define our own in [BLS.md](/BLS.md).

 ## `ceremony.json`